AlenaKoryavaya/rsschool-cv-pre-school/cv.md

 ## Summary

 I want to learn a new profession and get a desired job offer.
 I started studying the frontend myself six months ago.
-I want to strengthen my existing knowledge, improve my JS and get experience with real developers and real projects.
+I want to strengthen my existing knowledge, improve my JavaScript and get experience with real developers and real projects.

 ## Skills